huggingface/transformers/README.md

 🤗 Transformers provides APIs to quickly download and use those pretrained models on a given text, fine-tune them on your own datasets and then share them with the community on our [model hub](https://huggingface.co/models).
 At the same time, each python module defining an architecture is fully standalone and can be modified to enable quick research experiments.

-🤗 Transformers is backed by the three most popular deep learning libraries: [Jax](https://jax.readthedocs.io/en/latest/), [PyTorch](https://pytorch.org/) and [TensorFlow](https://www.tensorflow.org/), with a seamless integration between them.
+🤗 Transformers is backed by the three most popular deep learning libraries — [Jax](https://jax.readthedocs.io/en/latest/), [PyTorch](https://pytorch.org/) and [TensorFlow](https://www.tensorflow.org/) — with a seamless integration between them.
 It's straightforward to train your models with one before loading them for inference with the other.

 ## Online demos